 Heaney’s next volume District and Circle (2006) won the T.S.
 Eliot Prize, the most prestigious poetry award in the UK.
 Commenting on the volume for the New York Times, critic Brad Leithauser found it remarkably consistent with the rest of Heaney’s oeuvre.
 But while Heaney’s career may demonstrate an “of-a-pieceness” not common in poetry, Leithauser found that Heaney’s voice still “carries the authenticity and believability of the plainspoken—even though (herein his magic) his words are anything but plainspoken.
 His stanzas are dense echo chambers of contending nuances and ricocheting sounds.
 And his is the gift of saying something extraordinary while, line by line, conveying a sense that this is something an ordinary person might actually say.”

-Increasingly seen as an “elder statesman” of poetry, Heaney’s prose constitutes an important part of his work.
-Heaney often uses prose to address concerns taken up obliquely in his poetry.
+Heaney’s prose constitutes an important part of his work.
+Heaney often used prose to address concerns taken up obliquely in his poetry.
 In The Redress of Poetry (1995), according to James Longenbach in the Nation, "Heaney wants to think of poetry not only as something that intervenes in the world, redressing or correcting imbalances, but also as something that must be redressed—re-established, celebrated as itself."
 The book contains a selection of lectures the poet delivered at Oxford University as Professor of Poetry.
 Heaney's Finders Keepers: Selected Prose, 1971-2001 (2002) earned the Truman Capote Award for Literary Criticism, the largest annual prize for literary criticism in the English language.
 John Carey in the London Sunday Times proposed that Heaney's "is not just another book of literary criticism…It is a record of Seamus Heaney's thirty-year struggle with the demon of doubt.
 The questions that afflict him are basic.
 What is the good of poetry?
 How can it contribute to society?
 Is it worth the dedication it demands?"
 Heaney himself described his essays as "testimonies to the fact that poets themselves are finders and keepers, that their vocation is to look after art and life by being discoverers and custodians of the unlooked for."

 As a translator, Heaney’s most famous work is the translation of the epic Anglo-Saxon poem Beowulf (2000).
 Considered groundbreaking because of the freedom he took in using modern language, the book is largely credited with revitalizing what had become something of a tired chestnut in the literary world.
 Malcolm Jones in Newsweek stated: "Heaney's own poetic vernacular—muscular language so rich with the tones and smell of earth that you almost expect to find a few crumbs of dirt clinging to his lines—is the perfect match for the Beowulf poet's Anglo-Saxon…As retooled by Heaney, Beowulf should easily be good for another millennium."
 Though he has also translated Sophocles, Heaney remains most adept with medieval works.
 He translated Robert Henryson’s Middle Scots classic and follow-up to Chaucer, The Testament of Cresseid and Seven Fables in 2009.

 In 2009, Seamus Heaney turned 70.
-A true event in the poetry world, Ireland marked the occasion with a twelve-hour broadcast of archived Heaney recordings.
+A true event in the poetry world, Ireland marked the occasion with a 12-hour broadcast of archived Heaney recordings.
 It was also announced that two-thirds of the poetry collections sold in the UK the previous year had been Heaney titles.
-Such popularity is almost unheard of in the world of contemporary poetry, and yet Heaney’s voice is unabashedly grounded in tradition.
+Such popularity was almost unheard of in the world of contemporary poetry, and yet Heaney’s voice is unabashedly grounded in tradition.
 Heaney’s belief in the power of art and poetry, regardless of technological change or economic collapse, offers hope in the face of an increasingly uncertain future.
-Asked about the value of poetry in times of crisis, Heaney answered it is precisely at such moments that people realize they need more to live than economics: “If poetry and the arts do anything,” he has said, “they can fortify your inner life, your inwardness."
+Asked about the value of poetry in times of crisis, Heaney answered it is precisely at such moments that people realize they need more to live than economics: “If poetry and the arts do anything,” he said, “they can fortify your inner life, your inwardness."

 - Death of a Naturalist, Oxford University Press (New York, NY), 1966.